doctrine/shards/README.md

 ## Primary Use-Cases

-1. Multi-Tenent Applications
+1. Multi-Tenant Applications

 These are easier to support as you have some value to determine the shard id for the whole request very early on.
 Here also queries can always be limited to a single shard.

 2. Scale-Out by some attribute (Round-Robin?)

-This strategy requires to access multiple shards in a single request based on the data accessed.
+This strategy requires access to multiple shards in a single request based on the data accessed.